rssajikrishna/curalign/README.md

 ## 🎯 Overview

-GenSynth-Med addresses the critical challenge of insufficient medical data for rare disease research by generating high-quality synthetic patient records.
+Curalign addresses the critical challenge of insufficient medical data for rare disease research by generating high-quality synthetic patient records.
 Built for the **Smart Data Synthetic Generator** category of GenAI hackathons, this solution provides researchers with realistic, HIPAA-compliant synthetic data for machine learning model training and validation.

 ## ✨ Key Features